AvgoustisW/platform-react-challenge/README.md

 Thank you for reviewing the challenge.
 I made some choices that slightly differentiated from the instructions such as:

-- Ability to add/remove favorites in cat cards as well as the modal.
+- Additional functionality toadd/remove favorites outside the modal.
-- Breed modal view becomes its own seperate page `/breeds/:breedId`.
+- Specific breed view becomes its own seperate page `/breeds/:breedId`.
-- Other small stuff + routing decisions.
+- Other minor things + routing decisions.

 # Quick Explanation

 - `components/ui` folder contains all the base components used in the project.
 (They are all [ShadcnUI](https://ui.shadcn.com/) components).
-- `hooks/useFavorites.tsx` contains the custom hook for managing favorites.
+- `hooks/useFavorites.tsx` contains a custom hook for managing favorites.
+It includes tanstack-query mutations.
 - `pages` contains all the main pages.
-They are not the smallest & cut in many different pieces.
+They are not giga-componentized to keep things simple.
 All useEffects and handlers are in there.
 - `.env` is not .gitignored (insecure).
-I took this decisions so you don't have to set it up on your own, feel free to use my api key.
+I took this decision so you don't have to set it up on your own, feel free to use my api key.
 You can choose a different user by changing `VITE_CAT_SUB_ID`
 - Cats state is managed by Tanstack Query.
 I was curious about the results myself.
 - Added Virtualization with Tanstack-Virtual for better performance in big cat grids.